APoorna/SMS-Classifier/README.md

-# SMS-Classifier - This Project all about rectify the spam sms.
+SMS-Classifier - This Project is all about rectifying spam sms.